syncfusion-content/xamarin-docs/Xamarin/SfSchedule/monthview.md

 ![](monthview_images/appointmentindicator.png)

 ## Month Appointment display mode
-Schedule appointment display type in `MonthView` can be handled using [AppointmentDisplayMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthViewSettings~AppointmentDisplayMode.html) property of `MonthViewSettings`.
-Using this `enum` you can set display mode as `Indicator` (circle), `Appointment` (with subject) and `None`.
-By default `AppointmentDisplayMode` is set as type `Indicator`.
+You can handle the schedule month appointment display mode by using [AppointmentDisplayMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MonthViewSettings~AppointmentDisplayMode.html) property of `MonthViewSettings`.
+By default `AppointmentDisplayMode` is set as type `Indicator`, using the `AppointmentDisplayMode` you can set display the month view appointments as follows.

+`Indicator` - appointment will be displayed as the circle.
+`Appointment`  - appointment will be displayed with the subject.
+`None`  - appointment will not be displayed.

 {% tabs %}
 {% highlight xaml %}